ToothlessGear/node-gcm/README.md

 });
 ```

-## GCM client compatibility
+## FCM client compatibility

-As of January 9th, 2016, there are a few known compatibility issues with 3rd-party GCM client libraries:
+As of January 9th, 2016, there are a few known compatibility issues with 3rd-party FCM client libraries:

 ### phonegap-plugin-push